tobiasdigital/blueprints-learn.en/help/blueprints/data-exploration/overview.md

 ## Implementation Steps

-1. Datasets and schemas configured for data ingestion into the data lake
+1. Configure datasets and schemas for data ingestion into the data lake
-1. Data ingested
+1. Ingest data
-1. Data is then available by Query Service and Data Science Workspace for raw access and query
+1. Confirm data is available to Query Service and Data Science Workspace for raw access and query
-1. Business Intelligence tools and SQL clients can be connected to the Query Service for visualization and data query and exploration
+1. Connect Business Intelligence tools and SQL clients to Query Service for visualization, data query, and exploration

 ## Related Documentation